proof666/filename-change/README.md

 ### Convert Filename

 1. Right-click on a file in the file explorer.
-2. Select "Change Case" from the context menu.
+2. Select "Change case to kebab" from the context menu.
-3. The filename will be converted from camelCase to kebab-case.
+3. The filename will be converted from to kebab-case.

 ### Shortcut